lucidrains/imagen-pytorch/README.md

 - [ ] accommodate <a href="https://dreambooth.github.io/">dream booth</a> fine tuning
 - [ ] add textual inversion
 - [ ] cleanup self conditioning to be extracted at imagen instantiation
-- [ ] incorporate all learnings from make-a-video (https://makeavideo.studio/)
 - [ ] make sure eventual dreambooth works with imagen-video

 ## Citations